Floren1026/URSMamba/README.md

 ### Installation(followed by VMamba)

-**Step 1: Clone the VMamba repository:**
+**Step 1: Clone the URSMamba repository:**

-To get started, first clone the VMamba repository and navigate to the project directory:
+To get started, first clone the URSMamba repository and navigate to the project directory:

 ```bash
 git clone https://github.com/Floren1026/URSMamba.git